Do you have a child with challenging behavior at your early childhood program? Are you unsure how to help him or her?

 - Link you to helpful, free Ohio Approved Trainings

 Request an On-Site Consultation

 Frequently Asked Questions

-If you call during off-hours, please leave a voicemail.
-Your call will be returned before 10 a.m. the next business day.
+- Calls made after hours will be returned by 10 a.m. the next business day.

 - Your free on-site consultation will be scheduled within two business days of speaking with a program representative.